Best Destinations for Summer Jobs

 If going to work abroad this summer appeals to you, here are some of the top countries and destinations you should consider applying:

-Spain is a dream country for a lot of people because of the never-ending sun, breathtaking landscape and laid back culture.
-Spain is perhaps the biggest summer holiday destination in Europe and it is easy to see why.
+Spain is a dream country for a lot of people because of the never-ending sun, breathtaking islands and laid back culture.
+Spain is one of the most popular summer holiday destination in Europe and it is easy to see why.

 What this means is that jobs boom in this season - in particular, bar work.
 Working outdoors into the warm Spanish nights with a buzzing atmosphere is ideal for a summer job, with Marbella, Ibiza, Mallorca, Barcelona and Benidorm having the most work for English-speaking bar staff.